That post was filled mostly with despair–

 2. Warm baths daily for only 3-5 minutes (any longer and she said that the skin would become susceptible to even more eczema), followed by a layer of the steroid cream and a moisturizing lotion.
 She recommended Cetaphil.
 These days, I would use a more natural cream, but this worked great for us.

 3. For times when intense relief is needed, a warm damp cloth wrap, followed by more hydrocortisone cream.

-I was concerned about the hydrocortisone use, but Dr. Paller said something to the effect of “We’ve been using these creams for over 40 years.
+I was concerned about the hydrocortisone use, especially for baby eczema, but Dr. Paller said something to the effect of “We’ve been using these creams for over 40 years.
 Yes, there is a slim chance of a negative effect on your son, but not getting sleep is for sure going to damage him and this is much less risky.”